joalopezmo/challenge-md/README.md

 ## Builder

-Just run `nx build demoapp` to build the application.
+Just run `nx build host` to build the application.
 The build artifacts will be stored in the `dist/` directory, ready to be deployed.

 ## CI/CD